jphooiveld/EventSauceBundle/README.md

 If you don't want to configure your repository then don't add it to the list and configue it yourself.

-When snapshotting is enabled and the snapshotting service points to a valid instance of **EventSauce\EventSourcing\Snapshotting\SnapshotRepository** every provided aggregate (under aggregates in message_repository configuration) that implements  **EventSauce\EventSourcing\Snapshotting\AggregateRootWithSnapshotting** will automatically configure the message repository as well as the snapshot repository.
+When snapshotting is enabled, and the snapshotting service points to a valid instance of **EventSauce\EventSourcing\Snapshotting\SnapshotRepository** every provided aggregate (under aggregates in message_repository configuration) that implements  **EventSauce\EventSourcing\Snapshotting\AggregateRootWithSnapshotting** will automatically configure the message repository as well as the snapshot repository.